chan571/chan571/README.md

 👋 Hello

-I am currently a graduate student at the University of Washington - Seattle, pursuing Master of Science in Information Management with specializations in Data Science and Business Intelligence.
+Welcome to my space!
+A little about me: I'm currently a graduate student at the University of Washington in Seattle, working toward my Master of Science in Information Management.
+My focus is on using programming languages like R, Python, and SQL to analyze data and uncover insights that help make sense of complex datasets.
-My passion lies in data analysis, and I am dedicated to leveraging advanced analytical techniques to tackle real-world problems.
-The primary programming languages I am focused on for analysis include R, Python, and SQL, which I use to extract insights and derive meaningful conclusions from complex datasets.

 <!---